 - Do not engage in office gossip

-- Bring a positive attitude and leave personal drama at home
+- Bring a positive attitude and leave the personal drama at home

-- Do not air work-related frustrations via social media (example: These people make me sick. #ISITFRIDAYYET)
+- Do not air work-related frustrations via social media (for example These people make me sick. #ISITFRIDAYYET)

 How to Approach a Group